-The marching band performs at all Golden Gopher home football games, at TCF Bank Stadium in Minneapolis.
-The band holds its annual Indoor Concert in Northrop Memorial Auditorium, and performs in the annual U of M Homecoming Parade down University Avenue as well as at occasional Golden Gopher away games.
+The marching band performs at all Golden Gopher home football games at the Huntington Bank Stadium in Minneapolis.
+The band holds its annual Indoor Concert in Northrop and performs in the annual U of M Homecoming Parade down University Avenue.
 All marching band members are required to register for MUS 3480—the official marching band class in the School of Music.

 The first significant change was merging with the local army band to form the first regiment of Minnesota Band in 1918.
 A second regiment of Minnesota Band also existed briefly in 1918, until the regiment was decommissioned later that year.
 Following the war effort, all students in either band were invited back to a separate University Band, which had dropped the word "cadet" from its title.
 Another change from the band's early beginning was the slow but continual introduction of women into the band program.
 Women first entered the concert band in 1934.